-Tristan Thompson, Alexis Sanchez Top Google's 2018 Most Searched Athletes
+Tristan Thompson, Alexis Sanchez Top Google's 2018 Global Search Trends

-Tristan Thompson, Alexis Sanchez Top Google's 2018 Most Searched AthletesDecember 12, 2018
+Tristan Thompson, Alexis Sanchez Top Google's 2018 Global Search TrendsDecember 12, 2018

-Cleveland Cavaliers center Tristan Thompson edged Manchester United forward Alexis Sanchez as the most-searched athlete on Google in 2018.
+Cleveland Cavaliers center Tristan Thompson edged Manchester United forward Alexis Sanchez as the most-searched trending athlete on Google in 2018.

 Sanchez and Thompson, the latter of whom attracts attention as the boyfriend of celebrity Khloe Kardashian in addition to his status as an NBA player, were joined by Olympic athletes Lindsey Vonn and Shaun White as well as UFC fighter Khabib Nurmagomedov in the search engine's top five this year.